Financial Trading Review

 Crude Oil Update

-Oil prices also rose, as the dollar weakened against major peers, improving the demand for commodities as an alternative investment.
+However, gains were pared, as the dollar strengthened against a basket of major currencies, decreasing the demand for the commodities as an alternative investment.

 For more updates throughout the day see our Daily Commodities News